Mashaly0/Mashaly0/README.md

 ###

-<h5 align="left">, an ambitious Full Stack Developer with a strong interest in .NET and Angular technologies, eager to learn and grow within the industry.
+<h5 align="left"> an ambitious Full Stack Developer with a strong interest in .NET and Angular technologies, eager to learn and grow within the industry.
 Proficient in C#, AS</h5>

 ###